IT’S ALL IN THE TELLING: The Newell Scholar Narrative Science Writing Seminar Dr. Caitlin O’Connell-Rodwell

 O’Connell-Rodwell is a faculty member of Stanford University’s School of Medicine and a world-renowned expert on elephants.

 Over the last 20 years, she has dedicated her research to studying elephant communication and how their societies are constructed and maintained.

 O’Connell-Rodwell’s research has been published in more than 30 peer-reviewed journal articles and popular magazines including Smithsonian, The Writer and Africa Geographic.

 She is also the author of the internationally acclaimed nonfiction science memoir, The Elephant’s Secret Sense and has published An Elephant’s Life, which is a photo book.

 O’Connell-Rodwell co-founded and is the CEO of Utopia Scientific, a nonprofit organization dedicated to research and science education.

 Her other interests include ecology, health, women’s issues and art.

-Below are some of the presentations that were held during Dr. O'Connell-Rodwell's time with Georgia College as the inaugural Martha Daniel Newell Visiting Distinguished Scholar.
+Below are some of the presentations that were held during Dr. O'Connell-Rodwell's time with Georgia College as the inaugural Martha Daniel Newell Visiting Scholar.

 The Science of Sound: Can Elephants Hear Through Their Feet?
 Dominance Hierarchies: What Does it Take to be an Elephant Don?
 The Elephant-Human Interface and Associated Conservation Dilemmas The screening will be followed by a discussion on creative non-fiction storytelling.